gaoljie/spa-from-scratch/docs/02-Format.md

-## prettier
+## install prettier

+prettier enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

 `yarn add prettier eslint-config-prettier --dev`

-eslint-config-prettier disable the conflicting rules between eslint and prettier
+**eslint-config-prettier** is to disable the conflicting rules between eslint and prettier

 ## eslint

 install eslint

 `yarn add eslint --dev`

 install eslint-config-airbnb